Table of Contents

 Calculated Fields

-You can use calculated fields in TAureliusDataset the same way with any other dataset.
-Note that when calculating fields, you can use regular Dataset.FieldByName approach, or you can use Current<T> property and access the object properties directly.
+You can use calculated fields in TAureliusDataset the same way as with any other dataset.
+When calculating fields, you can use the regular Dataset.FieldByName approach, or use Current to access the object properties directly:

 procedure TForm1.AureliusDataset1CalcFields(Dataset: TDataset);